foodcafeshop/Food-Cafe/FUTURE_ROADMAP.md

 *   [x] "add billing and payment support, accordingly add restrictions on various actions"
 *   [x] "Order should have name of person who placed it, also a field showing if that person is a staff"
 *   [x] "Add inventory management to merchant app"
+*   [ ] "Add multi-language support for Indian languages"
+*   [ ] "Thermal printer integration for kitchen tickets and receipts"
+*   [ ] "Push notifications for order status updates"
+*   [ ] "WhatsApp and Telegram integration for order confirmations"
+*   [ ] "Social sharing for dishes and orders"
+*   [ ] "Table reservation system with booking engine"
+*   [ ] "Split bill feature (equal or pay for what you ordered)"
+*   [ ] "Takeaway and delivery mode with Swiggy/Zomato integration"
+*   [ ] "Loyalty and rewards program for customers"
+*   [ ] "Wait time estimation using AI"
+*   [ ] "Advanced analytics for customer, menu, and staff performance"